liangdrew/wattpoll/README.md

 #### GET request to /polls/get to retrieve a poll

-`curl "localhost:8081/polls/get?partId=7890username=namenamename"`
+`curl "localhost:8081/polls/get?partId=7890username=clover"`

 `partId` is required.\
 `username` is optional - only include if the user is logged in

-This returns a JSON
+This returns JSON

 ```
 {
     "question": "Who is the coolest?",
     "totalVotes": 1000,
-    "userVote": 1,                     //if user is logged in and has voted, id of their voted choice is returned
+    "userVote": 1,                      // If the user is logged in and has voted, ID of their voted choice is returned
-                                       //otherwise, 0 is returned
+                                        // Otherwise, 0 is returned
     "created": "2017-04-27T17:00:35Z",
-    "choices": [                        //array with 2-4 elements
+    "choices": [                        // Array with 2-4 elements
         {
             "id": 1,
             "choice": "a",